kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 ### What profiles should I apply to my Windows Pods?

 Windows in Kubernetes has some limitations and differentiators from standard Linux-based workloads.
-Specifically, a many of the Pod SecurityContext fields [have no effect on Windows](/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#v1-podsecuritycontext).
+Specifically, many of the Pod SecurityContext fields [have no effect on Windows](/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#v1-podsecuritycontext).
 As such, no standardized Pod Security profiles currently exist.

 Windows HostProcess containers can be enabled for the privileged profile, but are explicitly blocked for baseline.
 Windows pods _may_ be broken by the restricted profile, which requires setting linux-specific settings (such as seccomp profile and disallow privilege escalation).
-If the Kubelet and/or container runtime choose to ignore these linux-specific values at runtime, then windows pods should still be allowed under the restricted profile, although the profile will not add additional enforcement over baseline (for Windows).
+If the Kubelet and/or container runtime choose to ignore these linux-specific values at runtime, then Windows pods should still be allowed under the restricted profile, although the profile will not add additional enforcement over baseline (for Windows).